Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 Divide $\tilde{V}$ into $h+2$ cones, one spanned by each pair of adjacent almost positive roots.
 A case-by-case verification shows that the action on each of these cones is linear, and repeats after $h+2$ steps. \end{proof}

+We pause to notice a geometric description of the rank-two cycles in a polyhedral framework.
+The following proposition is immediate.

+\begin{prop} Suppose $(G,C,C\ck)$ is a well-connected polyhedral framework with corresponding fan $\F$.
+Then a cycle $\rho$ in $G$ is a rank-two cycle if and only if there exists a codimension-$2$ face $F$ of $\F$ such that $\rho$ is the set of vertices $v$ of $G$ with $F\subset\Cone(v)$. \end{prop}

 We are now prepared to define a simply connected framework.
 As before, let $(G, C, C^{\vee})$ be a framework.
-Motivated by Lemma~\ref{lem:rank2}, define a $2$-dimensional $CW$-complex $\Sigma$ whose $1$-skeleton is $G$ and whose $2$-faces have boundaries the rank two cycles.
+Motivated by Lemma~\ref{lem:rank2}, define a $2$-dimensional $CW$-complex $\Sigma$ whose $1$-skeleton is $G$ and whose $2$-faces have boundaries the rank-two cycles.
 We define $(G, C, C^{\vee})$ to be \newword{simply connected} if $\Sigma$ is simply connected.
-Equivalently, $(G, C, C^{\vee})$ is simply connected if $\pi_1(G, v)$ is generated by paths of the form $\sigma \tau \sigma^{-1}$ where $\tau$ travels around a rank $2$ cycle and $\sigma$ is some path from the basepoint $v$ to that rank two cycle.
+Equivalently, $(G, C, C^{\vee})$ is simply connected if $\pi_1(G, v)$ is generated by paths of the form $\sigma \tau \sigma^{-1}$ where $\tau$ travels around a rank $2$ cycle and $\sigma$ is some path from the basepoint $v$ to that rank-two cycle.
 (This condition is plainly independent of the choice of basepoint $v$.)

 \begin{prop} If $(G,C,C\ck)$ is simply connected, then it is ample. \end{prop}

 \begin{proof} Let $\tilde{v}_{\mathrm{start}}$ and $\tilde{v}_{\mathrm{end}}$ be two vertices of $\hG$, lying above the same vertex $v$ of $G$.
 Let $\tilde{\rho}$ be the path from $\tilde{v}_{\mathrm{start}}$ to $\tilde{v}_{\mathrm{end}}$ in $\hG$, so $\tilde{\rho}$ projects down to a cycle $\rho$ in $G$.
 So $\rho$ can be written as the concatenation of paths of the form $\sigma \tau \sigma^{-1}$ as above.
 Let $\sigma$ run from $v$ to $u$.
 The cycle $\tau$ lifts to a path $\tilde{\tau}$ from some $\tilde{u}_1$ to some $\tilde{u_2}$.
 Let $\sigma$ lift to the path in $\hG$ from $\tilde{v}_1$ to $\tilde{u}_1$, and let $\sigma^{-1}$ lift to the path from $\tilde{u}_2$ to $\tilde{v}_2$.